-W.Va judge denies reduced sentence in elder abuse death case
+WVa judge denies reduced sentence in elder abuse death case

 HUNTINGTON, W.Va.
 (AP) — A West Virginia judge has doubled down on the 40-year sentence he gave a man in the fatal beating of an incapacitated 73-year-old man who was under his care.

-News outlets report Judge Christopher D. Chiles denied 32-year-old Rocco Wayne Cooper’s request for a reduced sentence Friday.
+The Herald-Dispatch reports Judge Christopher D. Chiles denied 32-year-old Rocco Wayne Cooper’s request for a reduced sentence Friday.

 Cooper previously entered a Kennedy plea to a charge of second-degree murder in the 2016 death of John Baxter Hysell.
-A Kennedy plea allows the defendant to accept punishment for a crime, but not admit guilt.
+A Kennedy plea allows the defendant to accept punishment for a crime but not admit guilt.
 Prosecutors say Cooper beat Hysell, who later died in a hospital.

 Cooper and 29-year-old Mary Judd-Cooper were Hysell’s caretakers.
 It’s unclear how the two were related to Hysell or to each other.

-Note: This story has been edited to correct that judge was from West Virginia, not North Carolina, and to attribute The Herald-Dispatch.